How to Use Outlook & Microsoft Office 365 with a VPN

 How to Use Microsoft OneDrive with a VPN – Quick Guide

-- Sign up for a subscription with a 30-day money back guarantee or take advantage of NordVPN’s free trial.
+- Sign up for a subscription with a 30-day money back guarantee to try ExpressVPN risk-free.

 - Download the VPN app to your device and launch.

-- Use the ‘quick connect’ button to connect to the fastest server depending on your location.
+- Use the ‘smart location’ button to connect to the fastest server depending on your location

 - Launch Office and go to OneDrive.